AtmostAtmosphere/RL-final-DAC-AIRL-/README.md

 python train_imitation.py --algo airl --cuda --env_id BipedalWalker-v3 --buffer buffers/BipedalWalker-v3/size1000000_std0.01_prand0.0.pth --num_steps 100000 --eval_interval 10000 --rollout_length 2000 --seed 0
 ```

-Note: GAIL and AIRL -- can be modified through algo/__init  __.py

-Here the rollout_length is the size of buffer for PPO within AIRL framework.
+Note: Here the rollout_length is the size of buffer for PPO within AIRL framework.
 The --buffer argument takes the collected demo from (2.) as input for train imitation learning.

 ## DAC-regularized AIRL

 Note that:
 1. train_imitation.py and trainer.py need to be swapped to the ones in DAC-regularized-AIRL
-2. Put DAC-regularized-AIRL/dac_airl.py in gail_airl_ppo/algo
+2. Put DAC-regularized-AIRL/dac_airl.py in AIRL/algo
-3. Add gail_airl_ppo/algo/__init__.py with:
+3. Add AIRL/algo/__init__.py with:
    ```
    from .dac_airl import AIRL_DAC
    ```